We invite you to review this section if you have any questions about clinical research or what your experience as a participant might entail.

 Certified Principal Investigator (CPI)

-All of our coordinators are nurses with experience in clinical research ranging from two to 18 years.
-We have seven coordinators who are certified through the Association of Clinical Research Professionals.
+Seven of our coordinators are nurses with clinical research experience ranging from five to twenty years.
+We have six coordinators who are certified through the Association of Clinical Research Professionals as Certified Clinical Research Coordinators.
 Our patients have described our coordinators as “friendly, professional, wonderful and punctual.”

 A Clinical Trial is a medical clinical research study that is conducted to evaluate the safety and effectiveness of new drugs, treatments and medical devices